Broadly speaking, there are two categories of learning technologies at CSU:

 All supported technologies work on the major mobile interfaces.
 The capacity to work in a mobile environment is now a primary selection criteria for our learning technologies.
-Some of our platforms, such as Blackboard and Adobe Connect, have dedicated apps to facilitate easier mobile access.
+Some of our platforms, such as Blackboard and Zoom, have dedicated apps to facilitate easier mobile access.

 In addition, a wide-variety of mobile apps are available to support learning and teaching.
 Such apps are emerging and evolving all the time.
 An introduction to some key apps can be found in the CSU Mobile Hub.